-Shuswap Healing Centre FAQ
+Sicamous Health Centre FAQ

-The Shuswap Healing Centre is a facility for the community to access physical, mental, and other health services.
+The Sicamous Health Centre is a facility for the community to access physical, mental, and other health services.
 Here, the Sicamous Community Health Centre (formerly the Sicamous Medical Clinic) and other allied health professionals will be housed within one building.
 Working in collaboration with Splatsin, physical, mental and health supports will be available to both Indigenous and non-Indigenous citizens within the region.
 The goal of this project is to build upon what already exists within the community to offer a greater spectrum of health and wellness services that are accessible and inclusive.

 Primary patient care will be provided by family physicians at the Sicamous Community Health Centre.